Museum of Antiquities in Vilnius: 1865–1915: center of Russification

 The museum was nationalized and the Provisional Archaeological Commission was disbanded.
 Museum library was turned into the Vilnius Public Library and the museum was attached to it.
 The main hall (the present-day Hall of Pranciškus Smuglevičius) was given to the library while the museum moved to the third floor.
 The main hall was redecorated – painter Vasily Gryaznov replaced Neoclassicist murals of Smuglewicz's with Neo-Byzantine decor.
 Three ceiling paintings were removed and were lost; the Smuglewicz's interior was restored by Jerzy Hoppen in 1929.
 The library was officially opened on 24 May 1867 in a ceremony attended by Tsar Alexander II.
 The new museum served to support and promote the official Russification policies.
 It now included a number of Slavic items, for example portraits of Russian officials or items related to the Eastern Orthodox Church.
 The reorganized museum lost the support from local population; the museum continued to receive contributions but those were mostly coins or small items.
 The museum was visited mostly by schoolchildren and soldiers during mandatory trips.
 It was visited by 9,514 people in 1905 and by 12,180 people in 1907.
 Interest in collecting items related to Polish–Lithuanian history did not diminish; instead, it became a form of passive resistance and an expression national pride.
-Some institutions, such as Ossolineum in Wrocław or Polish Museum in Rapperswil, were established outside of the Russian Empire.
+Some institutions, such as Ossolineum in Lviv or Polish Museum in Rapperswil, were established outside of the Russian Empire.
 As these new cultural centers were far outside of Lithuania, it contributed to Vilnius losing its leading role in Polish–Lithuanian cultural life.

 Overall, the new library and museum suffered chronic shortages of premises, qualified staff, and funding.
 The museum showed little interest in studying history or archaeology until archaeologist Fyodor Pokrovsky became museum director in 1884.
 He studied tumuli, published museum guide with some photographs in 1892, and helped organizing the 9th congress of the Moscow Archaeological Society in Vilnius in 1893.
 Due to his urging, the Imperial Russian Archaeological Society started sending coin hoards found in the Northwestern Krai to the museum (a total of 46 hoards were acquired during his tenure).
 After the Russian Revolution of 1905, Russification policies were relaxed and various societies were able to function openly.
 The Polish Society of Friends of Science and the Lithuanian Scientific Society were particularly interested in history.
 The museum published two catalogs of its holdings (natural science section in 1905 and history section in 1906) as well as nine volumes of reports on its activities in 1902–1914.
 In 1907–1908, it also attempted to retrieve the removed exhibits from Moscow.
 During World War I, many more items were transported to Russia and the museum ceased operations when the city was occupied by the Germans.
 In 1915, 36 bags and 23 boxes of materials were moved to the Rumyantsev Museum.
 The description of these items only briefly mentioned that it consisted of numismatic collection, fabrics, old crosses, weapons, manuscripts.
 Many other items were looted.
 In particular, lost items included bronze archaeological artifacts and silver coins.